-At the trading desk, order blocks are randomized, then sent electronically to for dark pool, algorithm, or broker selection.
-Order fill details are transmitted back to FlyerFT via fixed connections.
+At the trading desk, order blocks are randomized, then sent electronically to Bloomberg EMSX and/or Newport for dark pool, algorithm, or broker selection.
+Order fill details are transmitted back to Moxy[®] via fixed connections.
 The process is tracked and verified through electronic/paper audit trails.